 To check the status of the SMS message, you can head into the Logs in Courier dashboard, and there, you can see the queued, sent, delivered, opened, clicked, and undeliverable statuses.
 In addition, the Courier will also tell you if there are any errors and when they occurred in the delivery pipeline.

-Advantages of using multi-channel notification services
+Advantages of using a notifications API services

-Disadvantages of using multi-channel notification services
+Disadvantages of using a notifications API services